andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 This is a two-part heist.

   * Part 1.
 You will be stealing the government secrets from their vault, then hiding in the building itself.
+  * Once the alarm sounds for the first heist, your only escape points are the hideouts (denoted by *).
+You may now rebuild the board for the second heist, keeping the hexes with players on them on the table.
+Rebuild the security bag according to the new security token distributions.
   * Part 2.
 Once the alarms die down, make a break for it!
 Break out of all four doors by taking the Mayor hostage.

-Your **Old Friend** Fixer is not available for this heist.
+  * Your **Old Friend** Fixer is not available for either chapter of these heists, but other fixers may be used.

-Once the alarm sounds for the first heist, your only escape points are the hideouts*.
-You may now rebuild the board for the second heist, keeping the hexes with players on them on the table.
-Rebuild the security bag according to the new security token distributions.

-Plan for the additional heist by setting new planning tokens (you no longer need a planning token on your current location).
+  * Plan for the additional heist by setting new planning tokens (you no longer need a planning token on your current location).
 You may not use Fixer abilities during this phase, but you may use Character powers that impact this phase.

-Before Part 2: the two people who are on the same tile can share ideas with each other between heists.
+  * Before Part 2: the two people who are on the same tile can share ideas with each other between heists.

 # The Final Score: Part 1